vika1923/Ded-Ded/README.md

    ```

-Visit `http://localhost:5000` in your web browser to access iChat.
+Visit `http://localhost:5000` in your web browser to access Ded / Ded.

 ## Features